 Vic lockdown hurting regional areas

-AUSVEG, the peak industry body for the Australian vegetable industry, is calling on the Victorian state government to ease restrictions on COVID-free regional Victorian communities – communities that are already suffering greatly because of the latest state-wide lockdown and the uncertainty around when restrictions will ease.
+AUSVEG, the peak industry body for the Australian vegetable industry, is calling on the Victorian state government to ease restrictions on COVID-free regional Victorian communities.
+These communities are already suffering greatly because of the latest state-wide lockdown and the uncertainty around when restrictions will ease.

-The decision to apply the lockdown to the entire state of Victoria, including regional and border communities that don’t have any positive COVID cases, has severely impacted regional economies, including vegetable producers that grow perishable products and those that supply the food service sector, including cafes, bars, restaurants and clubs.
+The decision to apply the lockdown to the entire state of Victoria, including regional and border communities that don’t have any positive COVID cases, has severely impacted regional economies.
+This includes vegetable producers that grow perishable products and those that supply the foodservice sector.

-AUSVEG Chair and Gippsland vegetable grower Bill Bulmer says while the industry agrees that protecting the health of the public and Victoria’s vulnerable communities is paramount, there needs to be acknowledgment that the state-wide lockdown is unduly impacting the health and wellbeing of Victorian regional communities and their economies.
+AUSVEG Chair and Gippsland vegetable grower Bill Bulmer says industry agrees that protecting the health of the public is paramount.
+But there needs to be acknowledgment that a state-wide lockdown is unduly impacting regional communities and their economies.

 “Our regions have done what they have been asked to do and more to protect Victoria from COVID-19.
 It is utterly disheartening that regional communities that are COVID-free and hundreds of kilometres from the nearest COVID-positive case stemming from the latest Melbourne outbreak continue to suffer from state-wide lockdowns.”